-- A maximum of four credit hours of seminar and a maximum of six credit hours of thesis can be applied toward the M.S. degree. - Not more than 12 credit hours of Pharm.D. courses can be applied toward the M.S. degree. - A minimum of 12 credit hours must be earned in courses that are not listed as required courses for the Pharm.D. degree. - A minimum of 30 credit hours is required for graduation. - A typical plan of study consists of the following:
+- A maximum of four credit hours of seminar and a maximum of six credit hours of thesis can be applied toward the M.S. degree. - Not more than 12 credit hours of Pharm.D. courses can be applied toward the M.S. degree. - 3.
+A minimum of 12 credit hours must be earned in courses that are not listed as required courses for the Pharm.D. degree. - 4.
+A minimum of 30 credit hours is required for graduation. - 5.
+A typical plan of study consists of the following:

 Dual Credit (Pharm.D.)
+Courses 12 credits

-Courses 12 hrs Graduate Credit Only Courses 12-15 hrs 3-4 hrs Seminar Thesis 6 hrs 33-37 hrs
+Graduate Credit Only Courses 12-15 credits

+Seminar 3-4 credits

+Thesis 6 credits

+33-37 credits